 NIRF motion can be captured in animations that are created by FlowSight.
 The user can activate only one or both of the possible motions – rotation and translation.
 The scale of the translational motion can be adjusted for better visualization in cases where the translations are huge, like aerospace applications where the moving body can translate for miles.

-Below are the two animations with NIRF motions for tilt pour and centrifugal casting.
+Below are two animations with NIRF motions that model tilt pour and centrifugal casting.

 Tilt pour casting with NIRF motion on the left and stationary motion on the right

 Centrifugal casting with NIRF motion on the top and stationary motion on the bottom left